mystique4u/hetznerhost/README.md

 3. Enable IP forwarding for WireGuard VPN.
 4. Ensure IP forwarding is persistent.
 5. Allow necessary ports through the firewall.
-6. Create folder structure for Docker Compose.
-7. Copy the entire Compose directory to the server.
-8. **TODO**: If not the first run and some files exist, remove specific lines.
-9. Create secrets .env on host file.

 ##### DevTools Tasks
 1. Install Git.